HyShai/RNN-CME-prediction/README.md

 Requires `Python==3.6.x` (was tested on 3.6.8)

-Run `pip install -r requirements.txt`, or manually install the following packages and specified versions:
+Run `pip install -r requirements.txt` (recommended), or manually install the following packages and specified versions:

 | Library      | Version | Description                    |
 |--------------|---------|--------------------------------|